Schedule A Consultation!

 Are Varicose Veins Dangerous?

-However, superficial thrombophlebitis can progress into a deep vein clot known as deep vein thrombosis (DVT) which is dangerous and requires immediate medical attention.
+However, superficial thrombophlebitis can develop into a deep vein clot known as deep vein thrombosis, or DVT.
+DVT is dangerous and requires immediate medical attention.
+This could progress to a pulmonary embolism, which can be fatal.

-While there are no ways to completely prevent varicose veins, there are supportive measures you can take to reduce your risk of getting varicose veins or developing additional ones.
+There is no way to fully prevent varicose veins, but there are measures you can take to reduce your chances of developing them in the first place:

-Elevation of your legs decreases pressure caused by gravity and helps the blood flow back to the heart.
+Lifting your legs up decreases the pressure that gravity causes and helps blood flow back to the heart.

-Changing your position also triggers the pumping action of the muscles on your legs.
-This helps prevent blood stasis.
+Avoid too much sitting or standing.
+Changing your position triggers the pumping action of the muscles on your legs.

 Compression Therapy